 The kitchen had no dishes and no food, so we finished the sandwiches and apples Mom packed in Racine.
 The closets had no clothing, and the bedrooms had no beds.
 But the living room floor had a carpet, so we spread sheets and laid ourselves out like corpses at a tragedy — and without my elephant.

-Nobody told this 3-year-old why we were suddenly impoverished or why my elephant was not there to wrap my arms around.
+Nobody told this 3-year-old why we were suddenly impoverished or why my elephant was not there, wrapped in my arms.
 I was deeply concerned.
 Yet the older ones didn’t seem bothered, so that night I did not cry.

 In the morning the mystery still surrounded me until a moving van pulled up and unloaded our furniture, clothes, dishes — and my elephant.